Author: Adam Simmons

 Additional points:

-- Screen is fully adjustable with 100mm VESA support
+- Fully adjustable stand with 100 x 100mm VESA mounting supported

 Why choose this monitor: